This article has links to products and services we love, which we may make commission from.

 Built in the 1900s, the Vizcaya Museum and Gardens property was originally a winter villa for a wealthy businessman named James Deering.

-Moving toward downtown, there’s the HistoryMiami Museum, a Smithsonian-affiliated museum that offers a variety of exhibitions related to Miami history.
+Moving toward downtown, there’s the HistoryMiami Museum, a Smithsonian-affiliated museum that offers a variety of exhibitions related to Miami’s history.

 If you prefer street art, Miami’s famous Wynwood Walls is the area to visit.

-A former warehouse district that was transformed into a massive outdoor art exhibit featuring colorful murals.
+A former warehouse district, it was transformed into a massive outdoor art exhibit featuring colorful murals.